kyma-incubator/examples/README.md

 * Kubernetes Service pointing towards the pods created by the Deployment
 * Kyma API exposing the service through an Istio Ingress

-Your service should now be accessible on whatever you specified under `hostname: personservice.{clusterhost}`
+Your service should now be accessible on whatever you specified under `personservice.{clusterhost}` (clusterhost being the hostname of your kyma cluster).

 ### Checks